-Which F-150 Raptor Generation is Best?: Two Birds of a Feather
+Which F-150 Raptor Generation is Best?
+Two Birds of a Feather

-In 2010, Ford’s Special Vehicles Team (SVT) created a behemoth of a truck based on a run-of-the-mill F-150.
+In 2010, Ford’s Special Vehicles Team (SVT) created a behemoth of a truck-based on a run-of-the-mill F-150.
 Called the SVT Raptor, it’s a purpose-built design that is happy to crawl rocks and traverse mud, but downright ecstatic to barrel down trails at speed and get big air by soaring over sand dunes.
 It was one of the most capable production off-road vehicles ever created and served as a halo truck for Ford from 2010-2014.

-After a three year hiatus, Ford dropped "SVT" from the name and brought back the Raptor for the 2017 model year with even more ability and to even greater acclaim.
+After a three-year hiatus, Ford dropped "SVT" from the name and brought back the Raptor for the 2017 model year with even more ability and to even greater acclaim.
 While the original model run was already critically acclaimed, there were a vast number of improvements made when we look at the 2014 Raptor versus the 2017 Raptor.
 The newer truck is so well-liked that it has already received a mild mid-cycle refresh for the 2019 model year.

 Exterior Comparison: Ford F-150 Raptor Gen 1 vs Gen 2

 The new Raptor offers one, large central hood vent as opposed to the older one’s two vents on either side, and they are absolutely functional.
 The first gen Raptor also integrates the grille into the hood, so when you pop the hood it comes along for the ride.
-There’s not too much to argue for or against there, it’s just an interesting quirk of the truck that you don’t see on many modern cars.
+There’s not too much to argue for or against there, it’s just an interesting quirk of the truck that you don’t see on many modern vehicles.

 In terms of similarities, both trucks have ports on the left and right sides of the front bumper, allowing you to see the beefy shocks while maintaining a distinct aesthetic.
 They also both feature orange LED lights integrated into the top part of the grille, a requirement for heavy-duty trucks (Ford bucked tradition by opting not to place them in the typical location, the roof).

-While the front of both trucks leave no doubt as to what type of vehicle the Raptor is, the current generation is surely the more attractive, with modern, athletic design that didn’t lose an ounce of ruggedness.
+While the front of both Raptors leave no doubt as to what type of vehicle the Raptor is, the current generation is surely the more attractive, with modern, athletic design that didn’t lose an ounce of ruggedness.

-The Gen 2 has a hydraulic soft-drop tailgate that is lockable, can be remotely opened, and features a much bolder “FORD” embossing; But otherwise, the beds of the two trucks are essentially the same.
+The Gen 2 has a hydraulic soft-drop tailgate that is lockable, can be remotely opened, and features a much bolder “FORD” embossing; but otherwise, the beds of the two trucks are essentially the same.

 The first generation of the Raptor offered only a few exterior paint color options (black and orange exteriors could be had with the spectacular orange accented interior in 2010 and 2011.
 Blue accents replaced them in 2012-2013, and a nice Brick Red accent package could be had in 2014).
 The “Terrain” color of 2013-2014 is a sandy flat beige with just the slightest tint of green.